sambeck87/service-track-app/README.md

 This React project provides the user interface for the ServiceTrack API, enabling user registration and login, vehicle management (creation, modification, viewing), and maintenance record tracking.

-Note: The deployment of this project was done with a free instance on render.com.
+**Note**: The deployment of this project was done with a free instance on render.com.
 These instances are disabled after a few minutes of inactivity.
 So it is suggested that, in case there is a failure when trying to access the page, try again after a couple of minutes of waiting.

 ## 🛠 Backend repository: <a name="frontend"></a>